Cubid-Me/cubid-docs/api-reference.md

 ## 6. Fetch Score Details

 ### Purpose:
-Retrieves the score details for a user by calculating their total score based on their stamps, where the score for each stamp is unique depending on how hard it is to forge.
+Retrieves the score details for a user by calculating their total score based on their credentials, where the score for each credential is unique depending on how hard it is to forge.

 ### Endpoint:
 `POST /api/v2/score/fetch_score_details`

+### Status:
+API is active
+Not yet available in our NPM SDK.

 ### What It Does:
-- Fetches and the user’s individual scores for each stamp.
+- Fetches and the user’s individual scores for each credential.
-- Provides a breakdown of stamps and associated values.
+- Provides a breakdown of credentials and associated values.

 ### Request Parameters: